kristiehuang/WavePortalDapp/README.md

 * alchemy
     * simple way to deploy to the real Ethereum blockchain
     * access a node to broadcast our contract creation transaction to miners
+* metamask
+    * provides a "Web3Provider" = access to nodes that send/receive data from chain

 **using Hardhat**